LucianoAdonis/lucianoadonis.github.io/pages/shopping.md

   - It provides reports on body fat, muscle mass, water percentage, and other key health indicators to help you track your progress.
   - Syncs with your phone via the Eufy Health App for easy tracking.
 Some models also offer WiFi syncing for added convenience.
   - This also allows you to track your history and progress over time.
-- **Ereader (Kindle)**: If I'm honest, I prefer real books, but the Kindle is easy on the eyes and offers a ton of convenience.
+- **<span class="hover-image-trigger" data-image="../images/shopping/kindle.png">Ereader (Kindle)</span>**: If I'm honest, I prefer real books, but the Kindle is easy on the eyes and offers a ton of convenience.
   - The book you're reading shows up as the Kindle's cover.
     - For users in Latin America, you may need to contact support to enable this feature, or pay a small fee to remove ads and display book covers instead.
-  - The battery lasts a long time, so you don’t have to worry about frequent charging.
+  - The battery lasts a long time, so you don't have to worry about frequent charging.
   - You can also upload other documents and convert them to Kindle-friendly formats like EPUB.

 ## Work Tech